benbencik/verifiable-benchmarks/README.md

 **Verifiable Benchmarks** is an open-source framework for trustless verification of machine learning inference, inspired by the [TOPLOC](https://arxiv.org/pdf/2501.16007) approach.
 This project addresses the critical challenge of establishing trust in third-party ML inference providers, ensuring that users can independently verify the integrity and faithfulness of off-chain model execution.

+For more information about the project, take a look at the [Vault Hacker House Presentation](https://github.com/benbencik/verifiable-benchmarks/blob/main/Verifiable%20Benchmarks.pdf).

 ## Quick Start

 ### Prerequisites